osqp/osqp/docs/get_started/CC++.rst

 Simply compile with the linker option with :code:`-LOSQP_FOLDER/lib` and :code:`-losqp`.

-If you are interested in development builds, you can find them on `GitHUB <https://github.com/osqp/osqp/releases>`__.
+If you are interested in development builds, you can find them on `GitHub <https://github.com/osqp/osqp/releases>`__.

 Sources
 -------